xcompact3d/x3d2/docs/source/user/theory.rst

 x3d2's solution: DistD2-TDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To address the challenges of solving tridiagonal systems efficiently in distributed-memory environments on both CPUs and GPUs, x3d2 uses a novel algorithm called `DistD2-TDS`.
+To address the challenges of solving tridiagonal systems efficiently in distributed-memory environments on both CPUs and GPUs, x3d2 uses a novel algorithm called `DistD2-TDS` (see :cite:`akkurt_cpc_24` for more details).
 This algorithm is based on a specialised data structure that:

 1. Improves data locality and minimises data movements via cache blocking and kernel fusion strategies.
 2. Uses data continuity to enable a contiguous data access pattern, resulting in efficient utilisation of the available memory bandwidth.